Topic: Register with RPRA

 How do I determine if I am an exempt lighting producer?

-Producers are encouraged to confirm their exemption with the Compliance Team at registry@rpra.ca or 1-833-600-0530.
+Producers are advised to confirm their exemption with the Compliance Team at 833-600-0530 or registry@rpra.ca.

-See our FAQ to understand “How are lighting producers’ minimum management requirements determined?” and “What do I have to do if I am an exempt lighting producer?
+See our FAQs: “How are lighting producers’ minimum management requirements determined?” and “What do I have to do if I am an exempt lighting producer?”

 What do I have to do if I am an exempt lighting producer?